gradbench/gradbench/CONTRIBUTING.md

 cd gradbench
 ```

+## Docker

-Use `build.sh` to build the Docker image for any tool:
+Use `build.sh` to build the Docker image for any tool, for your machine:

 ```sh
 ./build.sh pytorch